-- 80 ml (1/3 cup) lukewarm water (body temperature, 37º C, or just cool enough to put your little finger in.
+- 100 grams lukewarm water (body temperature, 37º C, or just cool enough to put your little finger in.
 I use 1/3 boiling to 2/3 tap water)

-- 10 grams (1 teaspoon) of active dry yeast (you use less, but leave the bread to rise longer)
+- 3 grams active dry yeast (or 7 grams fresh yeast; you use less, or none, but leave the bread to rise longer)

 - [Optional] Sesame seeds or additional flour for dusting

 Stage 1 - Make your the dough starter (only do once, if you don't have a starter)